Award-winning Ontario craft breweries and cideries you need to visit

 - The Drake Hotel on Queen West and The Broadview in the east end are both trendy digs with rooftop lounges where you can enjoy a craft brew and a stunning city view.

 Immediately east of Toronto is a picturesque mix of rural and residential communities along with some of Ontario’s finest breweries and cideries.

 Old Flame Brewing Company, Port Perry

-Old Flame is housed in a historic building dating back to 1874, whose many functions have included horse-drawn carriage manufacturer, a wood and blacksmith shop and a textile factory, before being converted to Port Perry’s favorite brewery in 2013.
+Old Flame is housed in a historic building dating back to 1874, whose many functions have included a horse-drawn carriage manufacturer, a wood and blacksmith shop and a textile factory, before being converted to Port Perry’s favourite brewery in 2013.

 Cowbell Brewing Co., Blyth

 Located in a historic village just 20 minutes from Lake Huron, Cowbell makes craft appreciation an immersive experience.

 With a state-of-the-art production centre, indoor restaurant with outside patio, merch and entertainment space that’s all certified-accessible, they deliver on all fronts.

 - Find one-of-a-kind, experimental brews at River Road Brewing Co. in Bayfield, like the Scurvy Elixir that contains pine needles, or the Oatmeal Stout Breakfast Beer brewed in collaboration with local Shopbike Coffee Roasters.

 - Bad Apple Brewing Co. is another edgy little brewery well worth a visit.
 Just look for the barn with the apple skull as you drive along the lake from Bayfield to Zurich.